-The Successor Agency has filed a petition for writ of mandate in the Sacramento Superior Court seeking a court order that would require the California State Department of Finance to permit the reinstatement and repayment of 17 additional loans totaling approximately \$6,000,000.
-The trial court ruled in favor of the Successor Agency in part, and remanded certain loans for further consideration by the Department of Finance.
-The Department of Finance filed a notice of appeal on September 16, 2016.
+The Successor Agency has filed a petition for writ of mandate in the Sacramento Superior Court seeking a court order that would require the California State Department of Finance to permit the reinstatement and repayment of 17 additional loans.
+The trial court ruled in favor of the Successor Agency, in part, and ordered the Department of Finance to reconsider its decision denying 13 of the 17 loans.
+The Department of Finance filed a notice of appeal on September 16, 2016 and the appeal is still pending.